cardano-community/guild-operators/docs/Staking/Delegates.md

 # Delegates payment key -> payment address (a.k.a legacy UtxO a.k.a enterprise address).
 # Ur use some address that already has some fund on it.
 ############################################################
-cardano-cli shelley address build --payment-verification-key-file pay.vkey > pay.addr
+cardano-cli shelley address build --payment-verification-key-file pay.vkey --testnet-magic 42 > pay.addr
 cat pay.addr
 # As a single Shelley UtXO address and (no CBOR repr)
 # header(1) | address(32), so no hash224